jawalsh/comic-book-paratexts/pages/cbp.md

 > [A]ll those messages that, at least originally, are located outside the book, generally with the backing of the media (interviews, conversations), or under cover of private communication (letters, diaries, and others) (Genette, p.
 5)

-Some comparative examples from traditional literary texts and comics will help illustrate these concepts. <!-- paused. -->
+Some comparative examples from traditional literary texts and comics will help illustrate these concepts.

 ### Peritexts